kareneth/blog/content/posts/2020-01-21-book-review-of-ruined-by-design-by-mike-monteiro.md

 date: 2020-01-21T04:24:21.152Z
 description: >-
   Ruined by Design is Mike Monteiro's book about design ethics.
-It's provocative and full of outbursts.
+It's provocative and full of outrage.
 It's well-researched with plenty of relevant examples of today's US tech landscape that hits close to home.
 Here's a list of my favorite quotes.
 category: Book Review
 tags: